Back to: ECONOMICS, FINANCE, & ACCOUNTING

-Emerging markets or emerging economies are states and nations that have some characteristics of a developed economy, but have not fully reached that stage.
+Emerging markets or emerging economies are states and nations that have some characteristics of a developed economy but have not fully reached that stage.
 Emerging markets generally demonstrate a low per-capita income, rapid growth in productivity, a volatile currency, and opportunities for capital investment.
-Emerging markets are important has having the potential to contribute greatly to the world economy.
+Emerging markets have the potential to contribute greatly to the world economy.

 Emerging market economies are generally in a phase between developing and developed.
 Often-times, the shift from controlled to free-market economies is an evolutionary characteristic linked to emerging markets.
 Emerging markets generally demonstrate the following characteristics.

 - Lower per capita income – The emerging markets have low per capita income than established economies.
 “Developing or emerging countries are those with either low or lower-middle per capita income of less than $4,035” (World Bank).